A lot or a little?

-After Benjamin Braddock (Dustin Hoffman) graduates from college, he's disinterested in everything, career-related or not.
+In THE GRADUATE, after Benjamin Braddock (Dustin Hoffman) leaves college, he's disinterested in everything, career-related or not.
 A family friend, Mrs. Robinson (Anne Bancroft), propositions him with an offer of casual sex.
 The affair seems to bring Benjamin a certain level of contentment.
 Soon Ben finds problems with their relationship and develops an interest in the Robinsons' daughter, Elaine (Katherine Ross), much to Mrs. Robinson's disapproval.

 Is it any good?